PEDERASTY IN ANCIENT PERSIA

 Plutarch, Life of Agesilaos XI 2-7 & XIII 1-3

 Much later, at the beginning of the 2nd century AD, the Greek biographer and essayist Plutarch also wrote a biography of King Agesilaos II.
-Two of the boy-love stories he related involved Persians: one of them being his retelling of Xenophon’s anecdote in his Agesilaos about the boy Megabates, recounted about, and the other being his retelling of the anecdote just mentioned as being in Xenophon’s Hellenika.
+The boy-love stories he related therein are presented here, and two of them involved Persians: one of them being his retelling of Xenophon’s anecdote in his Agesilaos about the boy Megabates, recounted above, and the other being his retelling of the anecdote just mentioned as being in Xenophon’s Hellenika.

 Quintus Curtius Rufus, The Histories of Alexander the Great VI 5 xxii-xxiii & 6 viii